Rabindra-pandey/rxp-markdown-wc/README.md

     </script>
 ```

-We can add parseonserver, openlinksinnewtab, markdown and markdownapi as attribute within the rnp-markdown.
-By default, it will render the markdown from client side itself.
+We can add parseonserver, openlinksinnewtab, markdown and markdownapi as attribute within the rnp-markdown component.
+By default, it will render from client side itself.

 ```html
     <rnp-markdown